-There is impressive logical manner in arrangement of data assets that is observed.
-TOGAF makes it very easy to move huge chunks of data in a neat and organized way, without any loss of information.
+There is an impressive logical manner in the arrangement of data assets that are observed.
+TOGAF® makes it very easy to move huge chunks of data in a neat and organized way, without any loss of information.

 - In IT Architecture:

-The necessary software and hardware required to develop various application is well provided making IT work in an organized manner.
-Also, necessary support for the distribution of business, data, and application services is provided by TOGAF as it helps build suitable and needed IT infrastructure, middleware, networks, communications, processing, etc.
+The necessary software and hardware required to develop various applications are well provided making IT work in an organized manner.
+Also, necessary support for the distribution of business, data, and application services is provided by TOGAF® as it helps build suitable and needed IT infrastructure, middleware, networks, communications, processing, etc.

 So What’s The Other Side Of The Coin?

 #3.
-The methodologies advocated by the TOGAF documentations do not directly help in easing the management of Enterprise Architecture, but is limited to academically aid in organizing the architecture.
+The methodologies advocated by the TOGAF® documentation do not directly help in easing the management of Enterprise Architecture but is limited to academically aid in organizing the architecture.
 It needs to be customized to suit the needs of organizations.

 From these figures, it is clear that:

-4. The spectrum of skills that professionals can build and develop through TOGAF certification is also vast, and includes: business skills comprising of business cases, processes, strategic planning, Enterprise Architecture skills comprising of modelling, system integration, applications and role design, Project Management skills, certain legal knowledge into the data protection laws, contract law, procurement laws, etc., and also some of the generic skills such as leadership, team-building and soft-skills.
+4. The spectrum of skills that professionals can build and develop through TOGAF® certification is also vast, and includes: business skills comprising of business cases, processes, strategic planning, Enterprise Architecture skills comprising of modeling, system integration, applications and role design, Project Management skills, certain legal knowledge into the data protection laws, contract law, procurement laws, etc., and also some of the generic skills such as leadership, team-building, and soft-skills.